Hit enter to search or ESC to close

 Ashton Sixth Form College is a leading provider of post-16 education in the Tameside borough.
 With years of experience, dedicated teaching, high expectations for learners and a diverse study programme, learners achieve and exceed.

-All part-time applicants are individually assessed on their qualifications, skills and experience.
+All applicants are individually assessed on their qualifications, skills and experience.
 However, you would normally

 Entry will be subject to a successful interview and applicants providing evidence that they have a clear enhanced DBS check which confirms that there are no reasons why a candidate should not work with children.